tbensky/ProjectClock/readme.md

 6. 4 fidget spinner bearings.
 Outer diameter is 22 mm, inner diameter (of hole) is 8 mm, and thickness is 7 mm.
 These are very common bearings and sizes.

-7. Two 7/16" dia. wooden dowels cut to 4" long.
+7. Two 5/16" dia.
+(7.9 mm) wooden dowels cut to 4" long.
+The dowels should be able to slide into the (8 mm) holes on the bearings.

 8. 3D printed escape wheel and anchor (see below).